Here are some of your wedding video FAQ’s answered.

 Can we meet before the day?

 We can meet before your wedding day to discuss all the details.
 If it’s more convenient for you, we can talk on the phone.
 I like to visit the church and venue before the day if I haven’t been there before to get my bearings.
-I also like to come along to the church rehearsal if possible.

 What equipment do you use?